MariaPadilha32/p1.teacherana/README.md

 - __The Hero Image__

-  - The landing page, about me page, and offer page features a customized image crafted through Canvas, tailored to the client's preferences.
-The images serves as a versatile asset that can be utilized across her various social media platforms.
+  - The landing page, about me page, and offer page features a customized image crafted through Canva, tailored to the client's preferences.
+The images serve as a versatile asset that can be utilized across her various social media platforms.
 It incorporates colors, fonts, and intricate details that align with her brand identity.
   -  It's made extra interesting with a special zooming effect that quickly grabs your attention (for screens equal or bigger than 800px).

    Index.html Screens equal or bigger than 801px